mattlyons0/Java-Grader/README.md

   - Application settings will be saved for subsequent launches

 ### To-Do
-To-Do List: *(Features I would implement if I was still working on this project)*: [http://mattlyons.net/projects/java-grader/](http://mattlyons.net/projects/java-grader)
+*Features I would implement if I was still working on this project*: [http://mattlyons.net/projects/java-grader/](http://mattlyons.net/projects/java-grader)